aclu-national/nuxt2-starter-template/README.md

-# Starter
+# Nuxt Starter Template

-A [Nuxt.js](https://github.com/nuxt/nuxt.js) starter project template without the distraction of a complicated development environment.
+This is a [Nuxt.js](https://github.com/nuxt/nuxt.js) starter project template used for ACLU-branded projects

 Includes: